• Skip to primary navigation

 The classic is the one made with flour.
 But here are a few variations:

-- Yuca dough coxinha (the main ingredient of the dough is mashed yuca or cassava)
+• Yuca dough coxinha (the main ingredient of the dough is mashed yuca or cassava)

-- Potato dough coxinha (the main ingredient is mashed potatoes)
+• Potato dough coxinha (the main ingredient is mashed potatoes)

-Recently, there is a trend to use Brazilian cheese bread batter as the dough for coxinha.
+Recently, there has been a trend to use Brazilian cheese bread batter as the dough for coxinha.
 Some are even using brigadeiro dough to make a coxinha de morango (a fresh strawberry rolled in brigadeiro ).
 The latter is not served as an appetizer of course.
 It is a sweet treat!

 Cooking Method